 As we continue to offer many diverse programs and services, I’d like you to know how much I appreciate the support that you, our patrons, continue to give us.
 Please note the information on our upcoming budget vote and trustee election.
 I hope you will take the time to come out and vote that day.

 This year, our annual Budget Vote will take place on Tuesday, April 2, 2019 from 10:00 am – 9:00 pm at our Main St. location.
-Budget information will be available shortly.
+The Proposed Budget information may be viewed HERE.
 There is also an election to fill a five-year term on the Board of Trustees.
 To become a candidate for this office, you must meet the district eligibility requirements listed in Article II, Section 2 of the Huntington Public Library By-Laws.
 Eligible candidates must submit a petition with at least 25 signatures to the school district clerk by Monday, March 4, 2019, 3:00 pm.
 Petitions are available at the district clerk’s office at 50 Tower Street, Huntington Station.
 (631-673-2126).

 – Joanne Adam, Library Director

 There will be a Budget Presentation for Fiscal Year 2019-2020 and an opportunity to meet the Trustee Candidate(s) on:

 Tuesday, March 19, 2019 at 6:00pm at our Station Branch location, 1335 New York Avenue, Huntington Station, NY 11746.
 As of this writing, Ann Scolnick is running unopposed for another term.
 Her biography may be found HERE.

 VOTER REGISTRATION INFO